Cyclades Greece Travel Guide

 Start in Athens (Piraeus), ferry to Milos (3-4 days), then Kimolos (1 day), Sifnos (2-3 days), Serifos (1-2 days), and finally ferry back to Piraeus.

-Start in Athens, then ferry to Milos (4-5 days), next to Folegandros (2-3 days), and potentially on to Santorini (2-3 days) before flying back to Athens.
+Begin in Athens, then ferry to Milos (4-FIVE days), then to Folegandros (2-3 days), and potentially on to Santorini (2-3 days) before flying back to Athens.

-Ferry booking in advance, especially in peak season, comes highly recommended.
-This practice ensures your journey from one island to another proceeds smoothly.
+Ferry booking in advance, notably during the busy time, comes highly recommended.
+This habit ensures your journey between islands proceeds smoothly.